Fading navigation on the Google homepage

 Although these changes are for the better, Google needs to understand that not everyone is as pleased with the results as I am.
 As mentioned before, give the users the ability to make the navigation visible by default.

-26 responses to “Fading navigation on the Google homepage”
+No responses yet to “Fading Navigation on the Google Homepage”

 Thanks for the info Paul.
 I hardly ever go directly to the Google homepage – I use the search bar in FF.
 I did notice the sliding Twitter feeds when I did a search a few days ago.